MinnPost/object-sync-for-salesforce/README.md

 4. Fieldmaps
     - This tab lists all fieldmaps that have been created between WordPress and Salesforce objects, and allows for editing, cloning, or deleting them.
 Export doesn't currently do anything.
     - New fieldmaps can also be added.
 They require a label, a WordPress object, and a Salesforce object.
 Fields to map are displayed based on what fields each object has, after the object is chosen.
+5. Scheduling
+    - This tab defines schedule settings for each class in the `schedulable_classes` array.
+Each class can be run at any interval, as defined in minutes, hours, or days.
+6. Log Settings
+    - This tab allows admin users to tell the plugin whether or not it should log any events.
+If it is enabled, it will use the `logging` class.
+If it is not, nothing will happen.
+    - Users can set what statuses to log (error, success, and/or notice), if and how often entries should be deleted, and which events between WordPress and Salesforce should be logged.
+7. Other tabs added by the `salesforce_rest_api_settings_tabs` filter will appear after the Log Settings tab.

 ### Classes Todo